Michael Roll (basketball): Maccabi Tel Aviv (2017–2019)

 On July 3, 2017, Roll joined the Israeli team Maccabi Tel Aviv of the EuroLeague, signing a one-year deal with an option for another one.
 On January 11, 2018, Roll recorded a season-high 23 points, shooting 8-of-13 from the field, along with two rebounds and two assists in a 90–88 win over Brose Bamberg.
 Roll won the 2017 Israeli League Cup and the 2018 Israeli League Championship titles with Maccabi.

 On June 27, 2018, Roll signed a one-year contract extension with Maccabi.
 On January 3, 2019, Roll recorded a season-high 23 points, shooting 6-of-7 from three-point range, along with four rebounds, five assists and three steals in a 91–79 loss to Real Madrid.
 Roll went on to win the 2019 Israeli League Championship with Maccabi, winning his second straight Israeli League title in the process.

 Olimpia Milano (2019–2021)

 On July 25, 2019, Roll signed a two-year deal with Olimpia Milano of the Italian Lega Basket Serie A and the EuroLeague.
 On June 23, 2021, Roll officially parted ways with the Italian club.

 Pınar Karşıyaka (2021–2022)

 On October 1, 2021, Roll signed with Pınar Karşıyaka of the Turkish Basketball Super League.

 Paris Basketball (2023)

 In January 2023, Roll was announced by the Tunisian champions US Monastir, nevertheless, he signed with Paris Basketball in France on 26 January 2023.
 At Paris, Roll replaced the injured Kyle Allman and appeared in two league games for the Paris side, averaging 7 points per outing.
 He left the team on February 7, 2023.

-US Monastir (2023–present)
+US Monastir (2023)

 Shortly after leaving Paris, he finally joined US Monastir.
+Roll played at the 2023 FIBA Intercontinental Cup, before leaving the team shortly after.